-4. Coordination with Other Organizations
+5. Coordination with Other Organizations

-In jurisdictions with infrequent search and rescue incidents, the Responsible Agent is usually unfamiliar with the technical details of wilderness search and rescue and the ASRC's procedures.
-When this is the case, ASRC members are almost always under the command of ASRC Field Team Leaders, who are in turn commanded by the ASRC Command Staff; the ASRC Command Staff is in turn responsible to the Responsible Agent.
+In jurisdictions with infrequent search and rescue incidents, the Responsible Agent is usually unfamiliar with the technical details of lost person search management. this is the case, ASRC members are almost always under the command of ASRC Field Team Leaders, who are in turn commanded by the ASRC Command Staff; the ASRC Command Staff is in turn responsible to the Responsible Agent.
 This allows safe yet maximal use of the talents of ASRC members.
 In a situation such as this, the ASRC must operate its own Command Staff independent of the other agencies involved, and the SAROP provides for this.
 (The final decision as to the ASRC's deployment on any mission is, of course, the ASRC IC's).